Q: Business Grants and Loans in Illinois: Funding for Your Illinois Business

 Loan or Grant title: Advantage Illinois – State Small Business Credit Initiative

-Advantage Illinois SSBCI 2.0 offers two financing opportunities for in-state businesses with fewer than 750 employees.
+Illinois’s State Small Business Credit Initiative (SSBCI) 2.0 Program—Advantage Illinois—offers two financing opportunities for in-state businesses with fewer than 750 employees.
 The Participation Loan Program was created to help Illinois businesses acquire low-interest term loans.
 The Loan Guarantee Program ensures partial repayment to the lender if the loan goes into default.
-Both programs are aimed at helping small businesses—especially those that are considered to be underserved and face challenges accessing traditional funding—to create and retain jobs.
+Both programs help small businesses—especially underserved operations that face challenges accessing traditional funding—create and retain jobs.
 Funds can be used toward working capital, leasehold improvements, inventory, real estate, and more.

 Department or Agency: Allies for Community Business